The 5 Best User Onboarding Examples

 We get this question all the time.
 And the answer is, well, complicated.

-User onboarding best practices are a highly idiosyncratic function of who the user is—their motivations, pains, etc.—and the product’s ability to satisfy that new user’s desire.
+User onboarding best practices are a highly idiosyncratic function of who the user is—their motivations and pains—and the product’s ability to satisfy that new user’s desire.

 Can we really declare whether Netflix or Slack has a better user onboarding experience?

 Even within a product category, subtle differences in value propositions and user personas make attempting an apples-to-apples comparison a dangerous game.
 Who has better onboarding, Zendesk or Help Scout?

 Zendesk is a much bigger tool that offers far more capabilities than does Help Scout.
 It likely attracts a different user persona with different needs than the thousands of happy Help Scout customers.

 Their user onboarding experiences are different.
 And they should be.

 But the tactics used that conform to user onboarding best practices are a little easier to compare and contrast.
 So while we won’t be crowning any champions, we can still admire the craftsmanship some makers have put into their product’s front door.